 The Indo-Aryan people are part of the various Indo-European ethnolinguistic groups who speak one of the many Indo-Aryan languages.
 It is estimated that the Indo-Aryans first migrated to the Indian Subcontinent of South Asia around 1800 BCE.
-Indo-Aryans make up most of the India's population and are mostly located in north and central India.
+Indo-Aryans make up the majority of the Indian population and are mostly located in north and central India.

 The Indo-Aryans are the most diverse group of people in India, being made up of Assamese, Bengali, Gujarati, Hindi, Kashmiri, Konkani, Marathi and Punjabi.
-The Indo-Aryans dominated all of India, outside of South India where most Indians are of the Dravidian people.
+The Indo-Aryans dominated all of India, outside of South India where most Indians are of Dravidian origin.
 Many of India's great dynasties and empires came from the Indo-Aryan peoples of India, like the Maurya Empire (322-185 BC), the Gupta Empire (320-558), the Karkota Empire (625-885), the Pala Empire (700-1100), the Maratha Empire (1674-1818), and the Mughal Empire (1526-1857), just to name the major ones.
-Each of the Indo-Aryan ethnic groups haS their own languages.
+Each of the Indo-Aryan ethnic groups has their own language or languages.

 The Dravidian people are any native speakers of the Dravidian languages in the Indian Subcontinent of South Asia.
 Almost all the Dravidians of India live in the south of India.
 The five major ethnic groups of Dravidian people in India are Kannadiga, Malayali, Tulu, Tamil, and Telugu.